How much super should I be paid?

 Here’s the steps you can take;

-Ask your employer to explain how your super is being calculated and when they process super payments.
+Ask your employer to explain how your super is being calculated and when they processed your super payments.
+This should be within 7 business days of paying your wages.
+It should be visible in the transactions in your super account within two weeks of your payday.

 Can I nominate any super fund for my super guarantee?